chetanya-shrimali/visit-places-udaipur/README.md

 - Pop-up displays with description of the respective points
 - Use of bootstrap to make the webpage work on different screens

+### How to download?
+- Hit the green button on the right-top corner to download or clone

 ### Requirements
 - You will require an `API KEY` from `Google`.
 Follow the link
   - `www.console.developers.google.com`
 - You will require an `API KEY` from `FourSquare`.
 Follow the link
   - `https://developer.foursquare.com`

-### How to download?
+### How to run app locally?
-- Hit the green button on the right-top corner to download or clone
+- In order to run the app locally open the file visit_places_udaipur.html directly in any browser.